 Of course its all about exploring new tastes and experiences, so we also want to tap a few non-maples to see what the syrup tastes like.
 Basswood is on the list along with black walnut.
 All the maples and walnuts can be tapped, but our english walnut and butternut trees are too small at this time.
 Birch is also good for syrup, but, we haven’t found any birch we can tap.

 Above we have touched on a few sources for supplies.
-Occasionally you can find used products on craigslist or ebay if you start looking far enough ahead of season or at the end of a maple sugaring season.
+Occasionally, if you start looking far enough ahead of season or at the end of a maple sugaring season, you can find used products on craigslist or ebay.
 Sometimes your local hardware store, or farm store may have maple tapping equipment.
-Sometimes nature centers, outdoor education centers and living history museums will have educational programs demonstrating sap collection and the syrup making process.
+Also nature centers, outdoor education centers and living history museums will have educational programs demonstrating sap collection and the syrup making process.
 Some of our supplies came from a nature center that has such a program.
-Some years they even offer an oportunity to “rent a tap”.
-Find out more here at Troy Nature Center Programs.
-Other supplies came from online supply sources.
+Certain years they even offer opportunities to “rent a tap”.
+(Find out more here at Troy Nature Center Programs.)
+Other supplies, we acquired from online supply sources.
 Check out tapmytrees.com for a popular source of backyard syrup making supplies.
 Amazon also has several listings for sap harvest and syrup making supplies, you just have to shop around to find what’s right for you.